 The researchers found that chronic cannabis users had a higher OEF and CMRO2 than people who did not use cannabis.
 This means that the brains of users extract more oxygen from the blood and also have a higher blood flow.

-Another interesting finding was that, in the case of chronic cannabis users, there was a higher blood flow in the region of the brain called the "putamen," which is known to play a role in the reward system and in creating habits.
+Another interesting finding was that, in the case of chronic cannabis users, there was a higher blood flow in the region of the brain called the "putamen," which is known to play a role in the

 According to the scientists, these findings might imply that THC is able to dilate blood vessels, thus increasing blood flow, or that new blood vessels are forged.